Frankly My Dear

 Taylor Smith

-Can we talk about how WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers handles webgpu?
-So compute!
+Has anyone else read WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers?
+I'd love to discuss compute!

 Taylor Smith